-Escape rooms are a great place to throw a party for a teenager and their friends.
-Whether they choose one of the kids escape rooms or one of the more advanced escape rooms, everyone who shows up for the party will have fun.
+Escape rooms are a great place to throw a party for teenagers and their friends.
+Whether they choose one of the kids to escape rooms or one of the more advanced escape rooms, everyone who shows up for the party will have fun.

-If your child is celebrating a birthday in, say, the middle of August, an ice skating rink is going to be out of the question.
+If your child is celebrating a birthday in, say, the middle of August, an ice skating rink will be out of the question.
 But if they have a winter birthday, an ice skating rink is the perfect venue for a party.

-Much like with indoor trampoline parks, safety might be a slight concern at an ice skating rink when you’re with a bunch of teenagers.
+Like with indoor trampoline parks, safety might be a slight concern at an ice skating rink when you’re with many teenagers.
 But as long as everyone is careful, ice skating can be a great way to celebrate a teen’s birthday.

 Is your child obsessed with Steph Curry, LeBron James, or one of the other NBA superstars?
 Surprise them and a couple of their closest friends with tickets to a game the next time their favorite player is in town.

-You might have to pay a little more than usual to see one of the NBA’s biggest stars in person.
+You might have to pay a little more than usual to see one of the NBA’s biggest stars.
 But it’s guaranteed to be a birthday party your teenager won’t soon forget.

 Does your child like listening to music more than they like watching sports?
-Rather than scooping up tickets to an NBA game, scoring tickets to a concert might be a better idea.
+Rather than scooping up tickets to an NBA game, scoring tickets to a concert might be better.

 Whether your child is a fan of Taylor Swift, Drake, Selena Gomez, or another artist, you can find tickets to see them live in concert at an arena near you.
-You should consider going all out for it, too, by helping your child and their friends make T-shirts and signs for the event.
+You should also consider going all out for it by helping your child and their friends make T-shirts and signs for the event.

 Most teenagers don’t fully understand what stress is just yet.
 But that doesn’t mean that they won’t appreciate a beautiful, relaxing day at a spa in place of a traditional birthday party.

 Many spas offer special birthday packages to teens who want to take advantage of their services.
-From facials to pedicures, your teenager and their friends can enjoy everything a spa has to offer for their birthday.
+From facials to pedicures, your teenager and their friends can enjoy everything a spa offers for their birthday.

 As we mentioned earlier, most teenagers don’t want to throw birthday parties at their homes.
 They would much rather have their party in a different location.

 If you’re lucky enough to have a pool, you might as well use it.
-Your teenager can invite over a lot of their friends and allow everyone to have a good old time in the pool.
+Your teenager can invite over many of their friends and allow everyone to have a good old time in the pool.

 Just make sure you’re prepared to play the role of lifeguard throughout the party.
-It can be tough keeping tabs on who can and can’t swim, which is why you need to keep a watchful eye over those who come to your teen’s birthday party to keep everyone safe.
+It can be tough to keep tabs on who can and can’t swim, so you need to keep a watchful eye over those who come to your teen’s birthday party to keep everyone safe.

-Teenagers are typically tough to please when it comes to birthday parties.
-They don’t always love any of their parents’ ideas—but they also don’t always have many ideas of their own.
+Teenagers are typically challenging to please when it comes to birthday parties.
+They don’t always love any of their parents’ ideas—but they also don’t always have many ideas.

-Use this list of birthday party ideas for teens to come up with something special for your teenager’s birthday.
-They’ll have the time of their life when they host their birthday party at an escape room, a spa, or even just their backyard.
+Use this list of birthday party ideas for teens to create something special for your teenager’s birthday.
+They’ll have the time of their life when they host their birthday party at an escape room, a spa, or even just in their backyard.